igncp/rume/README.md

 - Use Rust code instead of C++ code
 - Have a similar public API (at least for now), but not compatible
+- Remove some of the custom logic in the config section